GIfatahTH/states_rebuilder/examples/ex_006_5_navigation/README.md

   To use states_rebuilder rewriting flutter book app demo within 70 lines of code for the entire route settings.

 ## Question & Suggestion
-Please feel free to post an issue or PR, as always, your feedback makes this libary become better and better.
+Please feel free to post an issue or PR, as always, your feedback makes this library become better and better.